Co-doing it right with GitHub

 - Create a new branch in your own repository and work on it.

 - Push your new branch on GitHub using

 git push origin.

-- Make a pull request to original repo.
+- Make a pull request to original repository.

 This ensures that your repo’s master branch is never conflicted with upstream.
-But what if you didn’t follow the above flow and things screwed up? you can’t re-fork the repo and start everything all over again, so what to do? in such horrendous situations, you need to rebase your repo (discard your changes and revert back to upstream”s state).
-Run following to reset your repo by fetching from upstream.
+But what if you didn’t follow the above flow and things screwed up?
+You can’t re-fork the repository and start everything all over again, so what to do?
+In such horrendous situations, you need to rebase your repository (discard your changes and revert back to upstream”s state).
+Run following to reset your repository by fetching from upstream.

 git reset --hard upstream/master

 Note that it just resets your local repo, but we also have to fix our online broken fork, do that using following command.